 High Protein Banana Colada Smoothie is a great way to start off your school day with vitamins, minerals, protein, fiber and healthy fats.
 This post is sponsored by Nutribullet on behalf of their Nutribullet University program.
-They sent me a Nutribullet to try out the new Nutribullet University Pro as well as one to give away.
-Giveaway is now over.
+They sent me a Nutribullet to try out the new Nutribullet University Pro.

 Nutribullet launched Nutribullet University back in 2013 over concerns of the growing rates of diseases such as obesity, diabetes and behavioral issues.
 Nutribullet University is a hands on healthy eating program to get school aged kids from pre-school to college involved with learning how to make better food choices so their minds and bodies can thrive while learning.
 Better nutrition helps students focus, helps them stay on task and sets them up for a lifetime of healthy eating habits.
 I know when I eat something that isn't the healthiest I could have chosen I don't feel and perform my best.
 The same with kids trying to sit and focus in school.
 A breakfast or lunch full of junk is doing them no favors.
 High quality nutrition is key.